Skip to content

 2. Install Dependencies: It uses Poetry to install project dependencies, including development dependencies.

-3. Start Test Databases: It runs the ./tests/start-test-databases.sh script to set up the required Virtuoso and Redis databases for the integration tests.
+3. Start Test Databases: It runs the ./tests/start-test-databases.sh script to set up the required Virtuoso databases for the integration tests.

 4. Run Tests: It executes the test suite using pytest and generates a coverage report.